21 February 2024

 But what exactly is Fibre, how does it work and why should you consider making the switch from traditional copper internet?
 Here, we’ll explore the ins and outs of Fibre internet, its benefits and how it stacks up against its copper counterpart.

 For decades, the traditional form of internet connectivity has been copper wire connections, with these cables serving as the backbone of our internet, carrying data from one point to another.
 Then came Fibre internet and it was instantly touted as a game-changer.
-Also known as fiber-optic internet, this type of internet is a cutting-edge technology that uses thin strands of glass or plastic – the so-called fibres, which are thinner than human hair – to transmit data using light signals, generated by small lasers or LEDs.
+Also known as fibre-optic internet, it is a cutting-edge technology that uses thin strands of glass or plastic – the so-called fibres, which are thinner than human hair – to transmit data using light signals, generated by small lasers or LEDs.
 As a result, Fibre has become the single fasterst method for delivering high-speed internet access.
+It’s also very reliable.

 Here is a simplified breakdown: